XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: Conclusion

 \section{Conclusion}

-In this paper, we presented a neural audio watermarking framework that jointly achieves reliable watermark detection and accurate message attribution under challenging transformations, including generative editing.
-By integrating partial parameter sharing, a cross-attention detector, and a temporal conditioning module, we improved the robustness and decoding accuracy compared to prior neural watermarking methods.
-Our psychoacoustic-aligned time-frequency masking loss further enables quality-preserving watermarking.
-Though limitations remain for extreme transformations such as speeding, future work incorporating stronger temporal alignment could further improve real-world applicability.
+In this paper, we propose a neural audio watermarking framework that achieves both reliable watermark detection and accurate message attribution under challenging transformations, including generative editing.
+By integrating partial parameter sharing, a cross-attention-based detector, and a temporal conditioning module, our approach improves robustness and decoding accuracy compared to existing neural watermarking methods.
+Additionally, the psychoacoustic-aligned TF masking loss enables quality-preserving watermarking.
+To our knowledge, this is the first method to demonstrate non-trivial watermark detection under generative editing, marking a significant step toward reliable content attribution in generative AI settings.
+Future work includes developing stronger watermarking for robust attribution under speeding and various generative editing, and leveraging spatial psychoacoustics to improve the perceptual quality and support spatial audio watermarking.